kristinemlarson/gnssrefl/README.md

 as <code>download_noaa</code> and there is an optional plot produced with -plt T.

 <code>download_ioc</code> downloads up to a month of tide gauge records from the IOC website, http://www.ioc-sealevelmonitoring.org/.
-Optional output file.
+Requires beginning and ending date (yyyymmdd format) and is limited to 30 days.
+Optional output filename allowed.
 If the output file ends in csv, it writes a csv file instead of plain text.
 You can pick the sensor type or you will get all of them.
 There is an optional plot produced with -plt T.

 <code>query_unr</code> returns latitude, longitude, and ellipsoidal height and Cartesian position